 Young children's fears and/or concerns are addressed in this book about Alex, whose father has depression.

-A picture book that depicts a father's depression through the son's eyes.
+Written for children, this picture book depicts a father's depression through his son's eyes.

 Thank you to our friends from Calgary Public Library, Mood, Anxiety, and Psychosis Services, and Healthy Minds/Healthy Children - Outreach and Continuing Education for their contributions.